Does your one vote have any power?

 So: one person, one vote.
 Because your one, single, lonely vote could determine the fate of democracy.
 I’m exaggerating, but only very slightly.

-This entry was posted in political campaigns, Politics, The Facts of Life, voting rights and tagged , , , .
+This entry was posted in political campaigns, Politics, The Facts of Life, voting and voting rights and tagged , , , .
 Bookmark the permalink.